thaihoang18/thaihoang18/README.md

 # 💫 About Me:
-I am a third-year Information Technology student at<br>the School of Information and Communications<br>Technology, Hanoi University of Science and<br>Technology.
-I am currently exploring web<br>development as a future development direction.
-I aim<br>to strengthen my technical foundation, gain practical<br>experience, and gradually define a clear professional<br>path in this field.<br><br>DOB: 01/08/2005<br>Gender: Male<br>Phone: 0837937989<br>Email: thaihoang.workspace@gmail.com
+I am a third-year Information Technology student at the School of Information and Communications Technology, Hanoi University of Science and Technology.
+I am currently exploring web development as a future development direction.
+I aim to strengthen my technical foundation, gain practical experience, and gradually define a clear professional path in this field.<br><br>DOB: 01/08/2005<br>Gender: Male<br>Contact: thaihoang.workspace@gmail.com

 # 💻 Tech Stack: